 This series of eight blog posts by Melissa Ott about the Santa Cruz Permaculture fall-winter 2017 Permaculture Design Course was originally posted on the Green Gal blog in April 2017.

 Weekend Four: January 14-15, 2017

-Unfortunately, I had to miss this weekend for a work retreat, but I know that the group visited the UCSC Chadwick Garden to learn about designing edible landscapes and crop planning.
-They also attended a scion exchange hosted by the California Rare Fruit Growers to learn about fruit tree grafting, and they did a hands-on natural building project at the NEST.
+Unfortunately, I had to miss this weekend for a work retreat, but I know that the group visited the UCSC Chadwick Garden to learn about home-scale permaculture, designing edible landscapes, and crop planning.
+They also attended a scion exchange hosted by the California Rare Fruit Growers to learn about fruit tree grafting.
+Finally, the class also completed a hands-on natural building project at the NEST.

 Photo by Lauren Lindenbach